gchuinard/gchuinard/README.md

 - 👯 I’m looking for an intership don't hesitate to contact me.
 - 💬 Ask me about anything !
 I'm open to all kind of conversation.
 - 📫 How to reach me: my linkedIn <a href="https://linkedin.com/in/gchuinard" >here</a>.
 - :rocket: I'm a fan of space, rockets and satellites. (and consetellations, nebulas, stars ...)
+- :astonished: One of my life goal is to build my own cube sat like this guy --> https://www.youtube.com/watch?v=m8TSiKHZbC8&t=0s

 <p align="center">